usnistgov/feasst/buildtemplate/dev.rst

 Perhaps for the sake of readability, FEASST will switch to a more pythonic style but that would take a lot of work.
 Feel free to stick to your favorite style in your contributed work, although ideally there is only one style per file!

+Quotes
+*******

+* "The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming", Donald Knuth, Computer Programming as an Art (1974)

+* "Do not copy and paste", Clancy Rowley, Princeton University Course APC524, 2010